saucelabs/elemental-next/frontend/docs/updated-tips/8-download-a-file-revisited/python.md

 With an HTTP library we can perform a header (or `HEAD`) request for the file.
 Instead of downloading the file we'll receive header information for the file which contains information like the content type and content length (amongst other things).
 With this information we can easily confirm the file is what we expect without onerous configuration, local disk usage, or lengthy download times (depending on the file size).

-Let's dig with an example.
+Let's continue with an example.

 ## Example